juju/docs/src/en/tut-lxd.md

 applications.

 Create a controller with the `bootstrap` command by supplying the cloud name and, optionally, a controller name.
-The built-in LXD cloud is known as 'localhost' and we'll call our controller 'lxd'.
+The local LXD cloud is known as 'localhost' and we'll call our controller 'lxd'.
 The command therefore becomes:

 ```bash
 juju bootstrap localhost lxd